LarkinPetrelles/LarkinPetrelles/README.md

 ## **Objective**

 My journey has led me to develop a passion for cybersecurity.
 I am eager to transition into this field fully from the finance field.
-As I'm looking to transition, I am eager to start in any IT role to begin my career and gain foundational experience.
-Whether it is in security or another aspect of IT.
+As I'm looking to transition, I am excited to jump into the world of Cloud computing.

 ---